IVC Filter Lawsuits Guidelines

 What is an IVC Filter?

-Instead of recalling their product from the market, the New Jersey-based company decided to ignore the doctor’s warning and bury the report.
+C.R.
+Bard tried to conceal the truth about their filters unreliability.
+Desperately trying to prove their device’s safety, in 2004 the pharmaceutical company hired Dr. John Lehmann, a medical a consultant.
+The independent physician reviewed all the evidence and found that the device was exceptionally dangerous when compared to similar products.
+Instead of recalling their product from the market, the New Jersey-based company decided to ignore the doctors warning and bury the report.
 An investigation by NBC News later found that the documents submitted by Bard to the U.S. Food and Drug Administration (FDA) to obtain market approval for the IVC filters, did not mention the risks associated with the devices.
-In a blatant attempt to deceive the regulatory agency with a “flatly untrue” report, the company forged Lehmann’s signature cheating thousands of patients.
+In a blatant attempt to deceive the regulatory agency with a flatly untrue report, the company forged Lehmann’s signature cheating thousands of patients.

 Cook IVC Filter Multidistrict Litigation (MDL)

-Is IVC filter consided a Class-action lawsuit
+IVC filter Class-action lawsuits

 To date, three IVC filter class-action lawsuits have been filed against Bard in California, Pennsylvania, and Florida courts.
 The company is accused of negligence, concealment, and misrepresentation of data concerning the safety of the G2 and G2 Express filters.
 Plaintiffs ask for compensation for the medical expenses they have to face continuously.
 Constant medical monitoring is, in fact, required even in those instances where the device did not fracture or migrate.
 The three class-action suits were filed in 2012 by plaintiffs Janet Roberts, Eula Huff, Sandra Lorenz, and Samantha Bouldry in Palm Beach County; by Shantel Brown and Goldie Brown in the Court of Common Pleas for Philadelphia; and by David DeLeon and Richard Gonzalez in Los Angeles.
 All the claims are still pending since no court has yet approved the formation of a class.